Steeeephen/LAVA/README.md

 ## Notes

-107 champions trackable; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
+115 champions trackable; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
 Yuumi is a disaster

-90 blue side champions identifiable, 88 red side
+97 blue side champions identifiable, 98 red side

 Currently optimised only for LEC/UKLC games, more to follow.
-UKLC vods also have issues with stopping too early, will be fixed asap.
 The dimensions are *slightly* different for each league so the raw numbers are not directly comparable between different leagues

 Please note that this is an early build, any queries can be directed to  loltracker.program [at] gmail.com